apache/pulsar/site2/docs/client-libraries-java.md

 }
 ```

-### Subscription modes
+### Subscription types

-Pulsar has various [subscription modes](concepts-messaging#subscription-modes) to match different scenarios.
-A topic can have multiple subscriptions with different subscription modes.
-However, a subscription can only have one subscription mode at a time.
+Pulsar has various [subscription types](concepts-messaging#subscription-types) to match different scenarios.
+A topic can have multiple subscriptions with different subscription types.
+However, a subscription can only have one subscription type at a time.

-A subscription is identical with the subscription name which can specify only one subscription mode at a time.
-You cannot change the subscription mode unless all existing consumers of this subscription are offline.
+A subscription is identical with the subscription name; a subscription name can specify only one subscription type at a time.
+To change the subscription type, you should first stop all consumers of this subscription.

-Different subscription modes have different message distribution modes.
-This section describes the differences of subscription modes and how to use them.
+Different subscription types have different message distribution types.
+This section describes the differences of subscription types and how to use them.

 In order to better describe their differences, assuming you have a topic named "my-topic", and the producer has published 10 messages.